rschristopher/rschristopher.github.io/src/criticisms/index.md

-There is a lot of criticism of Bitcoin, a lot, especially from media and so-called experts, and yet despite the constant criticism, it's nearly impossible to find critics that understand
+There is a lot of criticism of Bitcoin, a lot, especially from journalists and so-called experts, and yet despite the constant criticism, it's nearly impossible to find critics that understand